Hexcede/Hexolus-OpenSource/Anticheat/README.md

 # Anticheat
+This is the Anticheat for Hexolus.

-The anticheat is designed to stop most common movement exploits from the server alone with no help from the client.
+The anticheat is designed to stop most common movement exploits from the server alone with no help from the client at all.
+This means that the only potential way for an exploiter to get around the anticheat is to either abuse flaws in your code, or use something that isn't covered by the anticheat.
+Of course, there may be loopholes in how the anticheat works, but, for the most part, especially with movement exploits, there should be no way for an exploiter to circumvent what behaviour exists.

-It's designed with a methodology focusing solely on prevention of exploits vs disincentive for using them.
+It's designed with a methodology focusing solely on prevention of exploits vs disincentive or punishment for using them.
+This is good for your games because it means potential false positives or glitches with your game which trigger checks won't effect your players negatively.

+I would recommend not punishing players with this anticheat unless you are an expert and know what you are doing with your checks.
+There are a lot of quirks with Roblox's engine which could trigger false positives when you wouldn't expect it.

-It consistently prevents noclipping, speed exploits, teleportation, and more to come with little detrement to the player.
+It consistently prevents noclipping, speed exploits, teleportation, and more with little to no detrement to the player's experience.
-The settings have already been tuned to fairly optimal values, so, you shouldn't need to do much.
+The settings have already been tuned to fairly optimal values, so, you shouldn't need to do anything when implementing this into your game.

+# List of checks
+* Teleportation - Changing your position, or otherwise moving faster than humanly possible in a single instant
+* Speed - Zoom
+* Noclip - Going ghost
+* VerticalSpeed - Zooming up or down (Speed and vertical speed are both done as separate checks)
+* MultiTool - Equipping multiple tools at once
+* InvalidDrop - Dropping tools that don't have CanBeDropped
+* ToolDeletion - Stop the client from deleting tools (Incompatible with any usage of tool.Parent = nil)
+* FEGodMode - God mod by deleting their Humanoid on the server and creating a fake one on the client

+# Planned checks
+* ServerOwnedLimbs - Make sure limbs are server owned when detached from the player
+* HumanoidStateValidation - Validate humanoid states and make sure things such as Swimming, Climbing, etc happen when they make sense to

+# Unstable Checks
+* Flight - This is currently extremely unreliable and prone to issues, do not use it in production

 # Implementing it into your game
 Implementing this into your game is pretty simple, but some components in your game might not behave as you expect them to.
-You should do thorough testing, especially if your game uses any sort of physics stuff involving the player, such as boosting them by setting Velocity.
-This in particular will be addressed fairly soon.
+You should do thorough testing, especially if your game uses any sort of custom physics stuff involving the player.

-To use the anticheat, just require the module and call the starter function:
+To use the anticheat, just insert it into your game in ServerScriptService and it will run on its own.
+Optionally, you can delete the runner script and require it manually like so:
 ```lua
 local Anticheat = require(script:WaitForChild("Anticheat"))()
 ```

-Generally, it won't be necessary to access any of the Anticheat's methods, and I recommend that if you want to make behaviour changes that you do so directly, and marking where you've made changes.
+Generally, it won't be necessary to access any of the Anticheat's methods, and I currently recommend that if you want to make behaviour changes that you do so directly, and marking where you've made changes so you can more easily apply them.
+In the future, this will be addressed by making the whole anticheat much more modular.

 # Caveats
-Unfortunately, the antiexploit has some limitations around how physics may work on a player that may or may not be detremental to your game.
+Unfortunately, the anticheat has some limitations around how physics may work on a player that may or may not be detremental to your game.
-Here is a list of currently unsupported behaviours:
+Here is a list of currently unsupported or potentially unreliable behaviours:
-1. Boosting/flinging.
-This is the case due to the anticheat's speed checks.
-I would recommend disabling speed checks if you intend to boost/fling the player.
-This will be addressed in the future.
-(The fix in partial thanks to grilme99)
+1. Boosting/flinging without setting .Velocity or .AssemblyLinearVelocity on the server
 2. Vehicle seats.
-Vehicle seat compatibility is still being tested, the intended behavior is that checks become disabled when the player sits in a seat, but, there might be something I've missed.
+Vehicle seat compatibility is still being tested, the intended behavior is that checks become disabled when the player sits in a seat.
 3. BodyMovers.
 BodyMovers are completely incompatible with the anticheat.
-Some may work, but most will not.
-If you need to
+Some very limited BodyMover support, such as BodyVelocity and BodyForce will come in the future.
+4. `Tool.Parent = nil` or `Tool.Parent = workspace` with `CanBeDropped` off.
+If your game sets the parent of a tool to nil while its equipped by the player, the anticheat will stop it by default.
+If you need this behaviour for temporary use, parent the tool to the player's backpack first, then parent to nil.